lambdadeltakay/aave_struggle/readme.md

 ## LICENSE

-Note the license only applies to items inside the `src` directory, I do not own the right to the phrases features in the config file.
+Note the license only applies to items inside the `src` directory, I do not own the right to the phrases featured in the config file.